 House of the Black Room/Salon

-Also known as the House of the Black Hall, this impressive structure was once one of Herculaneum’s largest mansions.
+Also known as the House of the Black Hall, this was once one of Herculaneum’s largest mansions.
 The main entrance features a large, well-preserved carbonized beam, leading to an expansive atrium complete with a marble-lined impluvium, a kitchen, a tablinum, a central garden, and more.
 It’s named for a panel of black decorative frescos interspersed with columns that support its vaulted ceiling.

 House of the Relief of Telephus